rachaelbabister/blush-bakes-blog/README.md

 Using a combination of HTML, CSS, JavaScript, and Python using the Django framework, this blog offers a responsive experience across all devices, whether on your desktop, tablet, or phone - the content is easy to navigate and visually appealing.

-As a visitor to the site, you'll find a diverse selection of baking recipes, ranging from cakes and cupcakes to biscuits and brownies.
-You're invited to register an account, enabling you to engage with the community by commenting on recipes and sharing your own baking experiences.
+As a visitor to the site, you'll find a range of different baking recipes, ranging from cakes and cupcakes to biscuits and brownies.
+There is a link to register for an account, enabling you to engage with the community by commenting on recipes and sharing your own baking experiences.

 One of the highlights of this blog is the ability to save your favourite recipes directly to your profile, giving easy access to the recipes later.